 Stress has been linked to many somatic conditions of varying degrees of severity.
-The 2014 survey led by the APA and the AIS showed that 77% of the American population reported stress-related physical symptoms [2].
-Fatigue was the leading physical symptom, reported by more than half of the respondents, and headache, upset stomach, and muscle tension were other top stress-related physical symptoms (Table 3) [2].
+A 2022 report by the American Psychological Association showed that 76% of the American population reported stress-related physical symptoms.
+Headache was the leading physical symptom, reported by more than half of the respondents, and fatigue, upset stomach, and muscle tension were other top stress-related physical symptoms (Table 5) [2; 32].